openpolitics/manifesto/manifesto/economy.md

 ## P2P Open Source Currency and role of Central Bank?

-To consider a policy on the future of currency and the role of the central bank in a digital economy.
+We will instruct HM Treasury to produce a roadmap for the future of currency and the role of central banks in a world with non-state-issued digital currencies, such as Bitcoin.

 [^1]: [Stop Secret Contracts](http://stopsecretcontracts.org/)